Catholic school: Voluntary aided schools

 Voluntary aided schools are a kind of "maintained school", meaning that they receive the majority of their running costs from the central government via the local authority and do not charge fees to students.
 In contrast to other types of a maintained school, only 90% of the capital costs of a voluntary aided school are met by the government.
 The foundation contributes the rest of the capital costs, owns the school's land and buildings, and appoints a majority of the school governors.
 The governing body runs the school, employs the staff, and decides the school's admission arrangements, subject to rules imposed by the central government.
 Pupils follow the National Curriculum, except that faith schools may teach Religious Education according to their faith.
-Within the maintained sector in England, approximately 22% of primary schools and 17% of secondary schools are voluntary aided, including all Roman Catholic schools and the schools of non-Christian faiths.
+Within the maintained sector in England, approximately 22% of primary schools and 17% of secondary schools are voluntary aided, including all Catholic schools and the schools of non-Christian faiths.